Fiscal system in Germany

 Retail Innovation is currently going through the certification process in accordance with Common Criteria.

-Furthermore, the manufacturer must demonstrate that the TSMs meet the interoperability requirements of the technical guidelines.
+Furthermore, the manufacturer must demonstrate that the TSEs meet the interoperability requirements of the technical guidelines.
 Proof of this must be provided through the following conformity certification:

 - TR certification in accordance with the technical guideline BSI TR-03153-TS

-In order to operate the technical security mechanism (TSM), cash register providers must integrate the system into their products.
-Retail Innovation is working together with the leading German cash register manufacturer QUORiON Data Systems.
-QUORiON will integrate the CleanCash TSE-8 in all its current cash register systems.
-Further information on this can be found here: https://www.quorion.de/kassenloesungen/fiskalloesungen/kasssichv-tse-2020/
+In order to operate the technical security mechanism (TSE), cash register providers must integrate the system into their products.
+Retail Innovation is working together with leading German cash register and PoS manufacturer QUORiON Data Systems GmbH and Adasys GmbH.
+QUORiON and Adasys will integrate the CleanCash TSE-8 in their current cash register systems.
+Here you will also receive integration support of CleanCash TSE-8 Further information on this can be found here: https://www.quorion.de/kassenloesungen/fiskalloesungen/kasssichv-tse-2020/